 Class Size and Student-to-teacher Ratio

 According to several recent studies, students attending community colleges often participate in classroom discussion and experience one-on-one interaction with professors at a much higher rate than university students.
 Since the student-to-faculty ratio at most community colleges is lower than at most four-year colleges and universities, community college students often spend more time working directly with their professors.
-In fact, due to the large class sizes at four-year higher educcation institutions, there not nearly as many opportunities for students to work directly with or even interactive with their professors.
+In fact, due to the large class sizes at four-year higher education institutions, there are not nearly as many opportunities for students to work directly with or even interact with their professors.

 In large public universities, in particular, it is not uncommon for classes to be held in large auditoriums where one professor may lecture several hundred students at a time.
 Consequently, some university students tend to feel that they’re never able develop a personal relationship with their professor.

 In addition, survey results indicate that students at community colleges tend to receive direct feedback from professors at a much higher rate than students attending four-year institutions.

 Academic Challenges and Comparisons

 Although jokes are often made about how easy it is to earn a good grade in a community college class, community colleges usually offer courses comparable in academic rigor and difficulty to those taught at four-year colleges and universities.
 In fact, since research is not conducted at community colleges, more emphasis is placed on classroom instruction, and many professors at community colleges utilize teaching methods that focus on teaching rather than research, whereby facilitating a better learning learning environment and experience for students.
 Many in the academy now believe that the quality of instruction at community colleges surpassed that of larger four-year institutions.